Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Methodology

-\textbf{Discussion.} By using the proposed mixing mechanism, we can generate more high quality point cloud samples, which largely enriches training samples.
-The previous methods~\cite{sauder2019self} uses ShapeNet-Part for pre-training and it can only generate $O(M)$ training samples, where $M$ is the number of point clouds.
+\textbf{Discussion.} By using the proposed mixing mechanism, we can generate more ``within-distribution’’ point cloud samples, which largely enriches training samples.
+The previous methods~\cite{sauder2019self} use ShapeNet-Part for pre-training and it can only generate $O(M)$ training samples, where $M$ is the number of point clouds.
 In theory, our method can generate $O(M\times M)$ different point clouds by sampling various cloud pairs, resulting in a much larger online generated training sample pool.
-The encoder can extract more prior knowledge from data, which improves downstream tasks.
+The encoder can mine more prior knowledge from data, which improves downstream tasks.
 Besides, to extract the features more efficiently, we propose a new feature aggregation method LA in the point cloud.
-Most existing works ~\cite{qi2017pointnet++, wang2019dynamic} apply max pooling to aggregate the neighboring features, which lead to much information loss.
+Most existing works ~\cite{qi2017pointnet++, wang2019dynamic} apply max pooling to aggregate the neighboring features, which leads to much information loss.
 LA leverages a learnable parameter to dynamically adjust the aggregation method, which can effectively retain the local structure.
-More ablation studies on LA is provided in the experiment.
+More ablation studies on LA are provided in the experiment.